 New CMM On Port State Measures

 The Commission was informed that a joint proposal by Canada, EU, and Korea on Port State Measures was still under discussion.
-The proponents indicated they had received comments from most members and were working to integrate them, but more time was needed for consultations.
-One Member was not yet ready to join consensus on this proposal, so the Commission agreed to continue working intersessionally on this proposal, with the aim of advancing it for consideration at the next Commission meeting.
+The proponents indicated they had received comments from most Members that were integrated into the draft, but more time was needed for consultations.
+One Member was not yet ready to join consensus on this proposal, so the Commission agreed to continue working intersessionally on this proposal through the SWG PD, with the aim of advancing it for consideration at the next Commission meeting.

 New CMM On Standardization For Data Collection